|

 community actually look like in practice?
 This book explores such

-questions as: "Are learning communities essential in education?"
+questions as: "Are learning communities essential in

+education?"
 "How are they designed and developed?"
-"What difference

-sustaining learning communities to make a real difference for students,
+and sustaining learning communities to make a real difference for students,

 teachers, faculty, and communities.
 Combining scholarly and